Secrecy: Military

 Military secrecy is the concealing of information about martial affairs that is purposely not made available to the general public and hence to any enemy, in order to gain an advantage or to not reveal a weakness, to avoid embarrassment, or to help in propaganda efforts.
 Most military secrets are tactical in nature, such as the strengths and weaknesses of weapon systems, tactics, training methods, plans, and the number and location of specific weapons.
 Some secrets involve information in broader areas, such as secure communications, cryptography, intelligence operations, and cooperation with third parties.

+US Government rights in regard to military secrecy were uphold in the landmark legal case of United States v.
+Reynolds, decided by the Supreme Court in 1953.

 Views

 Excessive secrecy is often cited as a source of much human conflict.
 One may have to lie in order to hold a secret, which might lead to psychological repercussions.
 The alternative, declining to answer when asked something, may suggest the answer and may therefore not always be suitable for keeping a secret.
 Also, the other may insist that one answer the question.

-Nearly 2500 years ago, Sophocles wrote, "Do nothing secretly; for Time sees and hears all things, and discloses all."
-Gautama Siddhartha, the Buddha, once said "Three things cannot long stay hidden: the sun, the moon and the truth".
+Nearly 2500 years ago, Sophocles wrote: 'Do nothing secretly; for Time sees and hears all things, and discloses all.'.
+Gautama Siddhartha said: "Three things cannot long stay hidden: the sun, the moon and the truth.".